yilinghuam/yilinghuam.github.io/eatwat/readme.md

 ------------------------------------------
-unsolved problems
+## Unsolved
-- slight delay in terms or uploading photos.
+* slight delay in terms or uploading photos.
 Tried using streams but did not fix the time delay involved.

 user stories